Pasta in Coconut Milk and Cream Sauce With Lardons and Seasonings

 Pasta (generally) has the virtue of being a charmingly simple dish to prepare; one needs only to produce some sort of sauce to accompany the noodles.
 The real trick is what sort of sauce to make, and of course there are a near-infinite number of possibilities.

 In this case, I created a thoroughly delicious creamy sauce that combined the subtle sweetness of coconut mixed with thick cream, hearty elements of lardons (or bacon if one cannot procure lardons), the musky-earthy flavor of mushrooms, savory strength of shallots, plentiful garlic, and a host of spices—including most prominently basil but also hints of ginger to liven it up.
-Completing the sauce with olives and dried prunes just deepens the complex array of flavors, and when you sauté these ingredients in a tantalizing amount of butter, you will arrive at a thoroughly wonderful dinner.
+Completing the sauce with olives and dried prunes just deepen the complex array of flavors, and when you sauté these ingredients in a tantalizing amount of butter, you will arrive at a thoroughly wonderful dinner.

 - 15 small shallots (French shallots seem to be smaller than the US equivalent, so go for 7 in the US)